pentandra/lifepreserver/content/blog/thoughts-about-rootstech-2012.markdown

   - Essay
 ---

-Last month I attended the [RootsTech](http://rootstech.org/ "rootstech.org") conference in Salt Lake City.
-For those not familiar with RootsTech: it is a conference hosted by [FamilySearch International](http://familysearch.org "familysearch.org") to bring together genealogical software creators and users.
+Last month I attended the second annual [RootsTech](http://rootstech.org/ "rootstech.org") conference in Salt Lake City.
+For those not familiar with
-This is the second year of the conference.
+RootsTech: it is a conference hosted by [FamilySearch International](http://familysearch.org "familysearch.org") to bring together genealogical software creators and users.

 ![RootsTech 2012](/images/rootstech.320x480-75.2012.jpg){: .aside .mod .static }